 There is almost no risk associated with the test.

 Yes, all community members wanting to be tested must schedule an appointment first by calling 978-630-6186.

 Due to the public health emergency, Medicare, Medicaid, and commercial insurance companies are required to cover COVID-19 testing.

 How long is the test going to take?

-From entering and exiting the parking lot, the appointment will take approximately 10 minutes.
+From entering and exiting the, the appointment will take approximately 10 minutes.

 Do I need to get out of my car?

 The updated testing location is now indoors.
 If you can not ambulate into the building, please express the need for carside testing when you schedule your appointment.